-3. SERVER: The basis for ICCF Webserver date/time is Greenwich Mean Time (GMT).
+3. SERVER: The basis for ICCF Webserver date/time is defined by the location of the server Currently, this location is in the United Kingdom. .
 [Reference: Playing Rules - Server]

 4. SERVER: A player who has exceeded the time allowed shall forfeit the game.
 [Reference: Playing Rules - Server]